-The Work Release Program is a structured residential-based program that enables selected inmates to work and participate in community programs to aid in their transition back into the community upon their release.
+The Work Release Program is a structured residential-based program that enables selected inmates to work and participate in community programs to aid their transition back into the community upon their release.
 Work release participants are either directly court ordered into the program or are placed into the program by the Sheriff's Office.
 The criteria for acceptance into the Work Release Program are as follows:

-- No outstanding charges, detainers or out-of-state time
+- No outstanding charges or detainers

-- No escapes from custody
+- No history of escapes from custody

-A sentencing judge is not obliged to comply with the Sheriff's Office criteria for program placement; however, the Sheriff's Office may provide the court with additional information about offenders ordered into the program, which may cause the court to rescind the order for work release placement.
+A sentencing judge is not obligated to comply with the Sheriff's Office criteria for program placement; however, the Sheriff's Office may provide the court with additional information about offenders ordered into the program, which may cause the court to rescind the order for work release placement.